MolotovCherry/VRChat_Keypad/README.md

 ## Features

  - Support for multiple passcodes
- - Can enable or disable gameobjects per passcode (advanced; see the `doorObjects` and`grantedSetActive` settings)
+ - Can enable or disable gameobjects per passcode (advanced; see documentation and `doorObjects` and`grantedSetActive` settings)
- - Can run an Udon program upon successful, denied, or logout event (pressing CLS button).
-Also passes the passcode used to the Udon program so that you can know how to react in your script
+ - Udon program callbacks: Enabling or disabling objects upon accepted code not advanced enough?
+You can enter your very own Udon program as a callback, and it also sends the used code, so you can program WHATEVER you want for a particular code!

 ## Requirements
 Udon Sharp - Make sure you install it before importing this project